 There are Pacific Salmon and Atlantic Salmon.
 Just about all the commercially available Atlantic Salmon for purchase is farmed.
 Farmed Atlantic Salmon comes from Norway, Chile, Scotland, Canada, and a number of other places.
 Note that Chile and Canada have farms on the Pacific Ocean, but they farm Atlantic Salmon there.

 Then there are Pacific Salmon, and the great majority of wild Pacific salmon are harvested in the state of Alaska.
 There are five species of Pacific Salmon.
-Keeping track of their names becomes confusing because there are several names for each of the five species: King Salmon (frequently also called Chinook Salmon), Coho Salmon (commonly called Silver Salmon), Sockeye Salmon (also known as Reds), Pink Salmon (colloquially called Humpies, short for Humpback), and Keta Salmon (also called Chums).
+Keeping track of their names becomes confusing because there are several names for each of the five species: King Salmon (frequently also called Chinook Salmon), Coho Salmon (commonly known as Silver Salmon), Sockeye Salmon (also known as Reds), Pink Salmon (colloquially dubbed Humpies, short for Humpback), and Keta Salmon (also called Chums).
 Each of these wild Pacific salmon species have different characteristics and different flavors.

 Describing the flavors of all of these salmon is a subjective endeavor.
 A wild salmon’s flavor might vary based on a number of factors, including:

-- How the salmon was caught
+How the salmon was caught

-- How the salmon was handled on the boat
+How the salmon was handled on the boat

-- How the salmon was processed
+How the salmon was processed

-- What was the cold chain like between the landing the fish and ending up on a diner’s plate
+What was the cold chain like between the landing the fish and ending up on a diner’s plate

-- How the salmon was prepared
+How the salmon was prepared

 Wild-caught salmon are harvested in several different ways.
 Typically, they are caught in either gill nets, by purse seine nets, drift nets, or by hook and line (also known as trolling).
 There are varying levels of cleanliness and care on fishermen’s boats and handling procedures, which will affect quality.
 As a general rule, most fishing boats in Alaska are small family businesses.
 Because of this, the small fishing boats in Alaska tend to have a deep and humble pride in the livelihoods that they are leading and the seafood that they produce.